humanlogio/humanlog/README.md

 # Example

-If you emit logs in `logfmt` or using the default logrus TextFormatter, you will enjoy pretty logs when those entries are encountered by `humanlog`.
+If you emit logs in JSON or in [`logfmt`](https://brandur.org/logfmt), you will enjoy pretty logs when those entries are encountered by `humanlog`.
 Unrecognized lines are left unchanged.

 ```
 $ humanlog < /var/log/logfile.log